How to Transfer a Mortgage to a Family Member: A Step-by-Step Guide

-Let’s explore how you can transfer a mortgage to a family member and what you need to know to make it a success.
+Let’s explore how you can transfer a mortgage to a family member with ease.

 A mortgage transfer means shifting your existing mortgage to someone else, often to a family member.
 This is common if you want to add someone to your mortgage, pass property to a loved one, or adjust ownership due to changes in relationships, like divorce or inheritance.